 EPFL Professors Suliana Manley (School of Basic Sciences) and Sylvie Roke (School of Engineering) have been elected Fellows of the American Physical Society.

-Professor Roke’s research focuses on understanding the molecular-level details of water-related biological processes.
-Her lab investigates such process on various length scales and with varying degrees of complexity using a number of cutting-edge techniques including second harmonic scattering, sum frequency scattering, wide-field multiphoton microscopy, and modelling.
+Sylvie Roke’s research focuses on understanding the molecular-level details of water-related biological processes.
+Her lab investigates such process on various length scales and with varying degrees of complexity, using a number of cutting-edge techniques including second harmonic scattering, sum frequency scattering, wide-field multiphoton microscopy, and modelling.